United States Marine Corps Women's Reserve: Mount Holyoke College

 The Reserve officer candidates trained at Mount Holyoke College in South Hadley, Massachusetts, a branch of the Navy's Midshipmen's School for women officers at Smith College in Northampton, Massachusetts.
-On 13 March 1943, the first group of 71 officer candidates arrived at the Midshipmen's School, Mount Holyoke College.
+On March 13, 1943, the first group of 71 officer candidates arrived at the Midshipmen's School, Mount Holyoke College.
 Officer candidates joined as privates and after four weeks, if successful, became officer cadets.
 Those who did not meet the requirements had two choices: transfer to enlisted basic training or await discharge.
 Cadets who completed the eight-week course but were not recommended for a commission were asked to resign.
 They were eventually discharged and allowed to join the enlisted ranks.
 The curriculum for officer candidates was the same as for the WAVES, except for drill.
 This was taught by male Marine drill instructors (non-commissioned officers who provided instruction and indoctrination for officer candidates and enlisted recruits), who were openly hostile to the women because they had become part of the formerly all-male Marine Corps.
 Candidates studied the following naval subjects: organization; administration; personnel; history; strategy; law; justice; ships and aircraft.
 The second part of the training was specifically on Marine Corps subjects taught by male Marines.
 It included the following: administration; courtesy; map reading; interior guard (to preserve order, protect property, and enforce regulations within the command); safeguarding military information; and physical conditioning.
-On 4 May 1943, members of the first class received their commissions in the Marine Corps.
+On May 4, 1943, members of the first class received their commissions in the Marine Corps.
 A total of 214 women officers completed training at Mount Holyoke College.

 Hunter College

 Shortly after the first officer class reported to Mount Holyoke College, enlisted women of the Reserve were ordered to the US Naval Training School at Hunter College in the Bronx, New York City.
-722 recruits arrived for training between 24 March and 26 March.
-On 26 March, 21 platoons of women began training with the WAVES and graduated on 25 April 1943.
+722 recruits arrived for training between March 24 and 26.
+On March 26, 21 platoons of women began training with the WAVES and graduated on April 25, 1943.
 Because the school was designated for WAVE instruction, the curriculum was geared for the Navy.
 Some subjects were not relevant for Marines, so modifications were made and male Marine drill instructors were added to the staff.
 The training sessions included: drill; physical training; customs; courtesies; history; organization; administration; naval law; map reading; defense against air attack; identification of aircraft, and safeguarding military information.
 In the process, the male marines did not hide their resentment toward the women for being a part of the corps.
 Between March and July, 3,346 women trained at Hunter College, 3,280 of whom graduated.